atmughrabi/AccelGraph/docs/wiki/Verification-Infrastructure.md

 - Do not let requested CU count differ from hardcoded topology or image naming.
 - Treat synthesis binaries/reports as implementation evidence, not correctness goldens.
+- Resolve the TriangleCount kernel's byte identity with the SPMV FixedPoint accumulator before implementing or claiming triangle-kernel coverage.